CANADA FX DEBT-C$ hits 13-week high after factory sales data

 TORONTO, April 16 (Reuters) - The Canadian dollar touched its highest level in more than 13 weeks against the U.S. dollar on Thursday, helped by rising equities and domestic data that showed a rebound in domestic factory sales.

-World stocks shot higher on Thursday after U.S. bank JPMorgan Chase (JPM.N: Quote) reported better-than-expected earnings.
+World stocks shot higher on Thursday after U.S. bank JPMorgan Chase (JPM.N) reported better-than-expected earnings.
 [MKTS/GLOB], while U.S. stock index futures were also slightly higher.

 "Equity firmness is a reflection of risk appetite returning," said Matthew Strauss, senior currency strategist RBC Capital Markets.
 "That general optimistic sentiment is supporting the Canadian dollar."